byapparov/byapparov.github.io/_posts/2019-12-07-atdd-data-pipeline-design.md

 * attr_customers_last_sale_order
 * attr_customers_all_refunds

-These tables in the first iteration can be combined with the simple SQL query into the target table:
+These tables in the first iteration can be combined with the simple query into the target table:

 ```sql
 -- customers.sql